 |Expected Return||Average returns range from 10-24% depending on the analyst|

 |Which Investor This Strategy is Designed For||Investors who want to perform their own research and valuations on individual stocks.|

 “Going Long” is one of the most common investing strategies outside the ETF investing strategy.

 Simply put, going long is just buying and holding hand-picked individual stocks that you believe will appreciate in value over time.
 When done properly you maximize your potential return far beyond what an ETF would provide.

 This is because an ETF investment will be spread out across 100-1000 different stocks.
 If you can pick the ones that will succeed out of that ETF basket and drop the underperforming ones then you will capture 100% of the upside.

 Returns for this investment strategy are all over the place.
-Many first time long investors fail and lose money at the end of the year.
-Professionals can see their returns slightly above market average. (source)
+Many first-time long investors fail and lose money at the end of the year.
+Professionals can see their returns slightly above the market average. (source)

-The going long investing strategy is best for people who are confident in their ability to perform quality market and stock research.
-These types of people often have excess time they can spend researching individual companies.
-As a result professional analysts will often specialize in one sector or industry.
+The going-long investing strategy is best for people who are confident in their ability to perform quality market and stock research.
+These types of people often have the excess time they can spend researching individual companies.
+As a result, professional analysts will often specialize in one sector or industry.